-(j) Each member of the Council shall be reimbursed for all expenses involved in each meeting, including travel, according to Division policy; and, in addition shall receive not more than $50 for each meeting attended but not more than $500 in any calendar year.
-After 10 meetings have been attended, the member shall not be compensated for any subsequent meetings attended in that year.
+(j) Each member of the Council shall be reimbursed for all expenses involved in each meeting, including travel, and in addition shall receive compensation per meeting attended in an amount determined by the Division in accordance with Del.
+Const. art.
+III, § 9.

 § 4004 Organization; meetings; officers; quorum.

 (a) The Council shall hold regularly scheduled business meetings at least once in each quarter of a calendar year, and at such times as the chair deems necessary, or, at the request of a majority of Council members.

 (b) The Council annually shall elect a chair and vice-chair.
 Each officer shall serve for 1 year and shall not succeed himself or herself for more than 2 consecutive terms.

 (c) A majority of the members shall constitute a quorum for the purpose of transacting business.
 No disciplinary action shall be taken without the affirmative vote of at least 5 members of the Council.

 (d) Minutes of all meetings shall be recorded and the Division shall maintain copies.
 At any hearing where evidence is presented, a record from which a verbatim transcript can be prepared shall be made.
 The expense of preparing any transcript shall be incurred by the person requesting it.